Revising Construction AIA Contracts and Effective Risk Transfer: Waivers of Subrogation and Builder's Risk Policies

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will address construction counsel's concerns on risk management via the use of waivers of subrogation and builder's risk insurance policies.
+This CLE course will address construction counsel's concerns on risk management via the use of waivers of subrogation and builder's risk insurance policies.
 The panel will discuss revising AIA and other standard forms to equitably distribute liabilities among the contracting parties--general contractor, subcontractors, suppliers, architects, and the owner.

 - Overview of subrogation in AIA construction contracts